Passport to English Logo

 He said, "My name is Fred."

-In this exercise write the reported sentences without the optional word "that."
+For this exercise, write the sentences without the optional word "that".

 1. They said, "We speak English."